mikeblackett/xarray-model/docs/source/index.rst

 xarray-model
 ===================================

-A JSON Schema validation library for xarray objects.
+A JSON Schema powered validation library for xarray objects.

 .. note::

    This project is under active development.
+Frequent and breaking changes are expected.

 Contents
 --------

 .. toctree::
+   :maxdepth: 2

    usage
    api